-New students, both new to the college experience or transferring from another college are now required to attend a mandatory orientation.
-During Orientation students will receive an overview of the many services Kirtland has to offer to ensure their success in college.
-Please call the office of Admissions at (989) 275-5000 ext 284 for more information.
+New students, both new to the college experience or transferring from another college, are now required to attend a mandatory orientation.
+During orientation, students will receive an overview of the many services Kirtland has to offer to ensure their success in college.
+Please call the Admission Office (989) 275-5000 ext.
+284 for more information.

-PAYING FOR COLLEGE TUITION AND FEES
+PAYING FOR COLLEGE